A stochastic first-order trust-region method with inexact restoration for finite-sum minimization: Introduction

-Notably, the IR approach smoothly drives the transition to STORM and numerical experience on nonconvex optimization problems arising from binary classification show that our procedure provides accurate classifications even if the process is terminated before reaching full accuracy in function evaluations, i.e. before reducing to STORM.
+We propose a novel trust-region method with random models based on the IR methodology.
+In our proposed method, feasibility and optimality are improved in a modular way, and the resulting procedure differs from the existing stochastic trust-region schemes \cite{BSV,bcms, BGMT2, ChenMeniSche18,XY} in the acceptance rule for the step.
+We provide a theoretical analysis and give a bound on the expected iteration complexity to satisfy an approximate first-order optimality condition; this calls for accuracy conditions on random gradients that are assumed to hold with some sufficiently large but fixed probability and are, in general, less stringent than the corresponding ones in \cite{BSV,bcms, BGMT2, ChenMeniSche18,XY}.
+Our theoretical analysis improves over the one for the stochastic trust-region method with inexact restoration given in \cite{bkm}, since we no longer rely on standard theory for deterministic unconstrained optimization invoked eventually when functions and gradients are computed exactly.

 The paper is organized as follows.
-In Section 2 we give an overview of random models employed in the trust-region framework and discuss some sample size choices.
-The new algorithm is proposed in Section 3 and studied theoretically also with respect to its complexity analysis.
+In Section 2 we give an overview of random models employed in the trust-region framework and introduce the main features of our contribution.
+The new algorithm is proposed in Section 3 and studied theoretically with respect to the iteration complexity analysis.
 Extensive numerical results are presented in Section 4.